Crystal Dunn: Senior national team

 In September 2015, Dunn was added to the roster for the national team's Women's World Cup victory tour prior to the September 17 match against Haiti, becoming the first player not on the World Cup roster to join the tour.
 She made her first start of 2015 against Haiti and earned her first cap since the England friendly.
 She recorded her first career national team assists, both on Carli Lloyd's goals, and scored her first national team goal in the final moments of the match.

 Dunn played in the national team's opening game of the 2016 CONCACAF Women's Olympic Qualifying Championship, scoring her fifth international goal in the 5–0 victory over Costa Rica.
 In the third group match vs Puerto Rico, Dunn was tied for the most goals scored by a U.S. player, netting five goals and one assist.

 During their first match of March 2019, each national team player wore a jersey with the name of a woman they were honoring on the back; Dunn chose the name of Serena Williams.

 On February 7, 2020, Dunn played her 100th match for the United States in a 4–0 win against Mexico.
 Dunn was the only American player to start in all six matches at the 2020 Summer Olympics in Japan and played all but 16 minutes at the tournament helping the team win bronze.

+Dunn was named to the 18-player roster for the 2024 Summer Olympics in France.
+In the first knockout round against Japan, she sent a long ball to assist Trinity Rodman for a 1–0 win in extra time, sending the team to the semifinals.
+She started in the gold medal game against Brazil, which the United States won 1–0 on a goal from Mallory Swanson.

+Style of play and position

+Dunn is known for her creative problem solving in attack, her work rate, and above all, her positional versatility.
+After beginning her professional career as a forward for the Washington Spirit and the United States, Emma Hayes deployed her as a wingback during her time at Chelsea.
+Upon her return to the United States, she played as one of two attacking midfielders alongside Debinha for the North Carolina Courage.
+While playing for the Courage, Dunn also established herself as one of the world's best left backs, solidifying her as starter at that position for the United States during the 2019 Women's World Cup.
+Dunn has expressed that she prefers to play an attacking role.

 In popular culture

 Dunn has been featured in Self Magazine.
 In 2016, she starred with teammates Hope Solo and Megan Rapinoe in a docu-series called Keeping Score broadcast by Fullscreen.
 The episodes follow the athletes as they prepare for the 2016 Summer Olympics and address issues such as equal pay and racism.
+In 2018, Dunn posed nude for ESPN’s The Body Issue magazine.